Flutterwave

-Flutterwave is a fintech company that provides a payment infrastructure for global merchants and payment service providers across the continent.
+Flutterwave is a fintech company that provides a payment infrastructure for global merchants and payment service providers.

 History

-Flutterwave was founded in 2016 by Iyinoluwa Aboyeji, Olugbenga Agboola, and Adeleke Adekoya and is headquartered in San Francisco, California with current operations in the U.S., Canada, Nigeria, Kenya, Uganda, Ghana, South Africa, and 29 other African countries.
+Flutterwave was founded in 2016 by Iyinoluwa Aboyeji and Olugbenga Agboola.
+The company is headquartered in San Francisco, California with current operations in the United States, Canada, Nigeria, Kenya, Uganda, Ghana, South Africa, and 29 other African countries.

 In 2021, Flutterwave raised a US$170 million Series C funding round.
 At the time, this was the largest amount ever secured by an African tech startup and gave it a valuation of over US$1 billion, making Flutterwave a unicorn.
 Investors in Flutterwave include Y-Combinator, Visa Ventures, Mastercard, Avenir Growth Capital, and Tiger Global Management.
 Flutterwave raised a US$250 million Series D funding round at over US$3 billion valuation in 2022 as well.

-In December 2021, Flutterwave launched Send App, an African-focused remittances service that facilitates instant money transfers, and appointed Wizkid as its global ambassador to further push the company's brand among the Africans in the diaspora.
+In December 2021, Flutterwave launched Send App, an African-focused remittance service that facilitates instant money transfers, and appointed Wizkid as its global ambassador to further push the company's brand among the Africans in the diaspora.
 Send App is now available in 29 states in the U.S. and is expected to expand to all 50 states.

 In January 2022, Flutterwave partnered with AfroSport Network to broadcast the 2021 Africa Cup of Nations free-to-air from 9 January 2022 to 6 February 2022.

-In 2024, Flutterwave announce several developments.
+In 2024, Flutterwave announced several developments.
 In April, the company announced plans for an Initial public offering.
 That same month, Flutterwave's CEO, Olugbenga Agboola, was named vice chair of the U.S. Chamber of Commerce's US-Africa Business Center board of directors.
 In June, Flutterwave partnered with Nigeria’s Economic and Financial Crimes Commission (EFCC) to establish and lead a state-of-the-art Cybercrime Research Center.
-Following this, in July, Flutterwave joined the prestigious Milken Institute’s Africa Leaders Business Council.
+Following this, in July, Flutterwave joined the prestigious Milken Institute's Africa Leaders Business Council.
 In August, Flutterwave expanded its digital payment services with a license in Ghana, marking the 34th African country where it holds a license.

+In January 2026, it was announced that Flutterwave had acquired Mono, a Nigerian open banking infrastructure provider, in an all-stock transaction.
+Mono, founded in 2020 and headquartered in Lagos, was to continue operating independently following the acquisition, which followed a partnership between the two companies dating back to 2021; financial terms were not formally disclosed.
+Flutterwave also announced it has partnered with blockchain infrastructure provider Turnkey and artificial intelligence-powered global banking platform Nuvion to launch stablecoin balances for merchants and users across its platform.

+In April 2026, Flutterwave received a national microlender license from the Central Bank of Nigeria, allowing it to offer bank accounts, hold customer deposits, and extend credit directly to customers in Nigeria.
+The services had previously been provided through Flutterwave's partner banks.